 In the area close to the wall, the temperatures are significantly lower than in the middle of the combustion chamber (Fig. 4).
-Depending on whether the temperature in the vicinity of the wall is to be measured as an alternative to thermocouples or the temperature inside the which is more decisive for the process, pyrometers with a small or large measuring depth should be used.
-Since gas is not a surface reflector, but a volume emitter, a pyrometer determines an average value over the measuring depth.
-The measuring depth depends on the ${\rm CO_2}$ concentration of the hot gas.
+Depending on the requirements of the measuring task, either the temperature near the wall is measured as an alternative to the thermocouples, or the temperature inside the combustion chamber, which is decisive for the process.
+Accordingly, pyrometers with a small or large visibility depth should be used.
+Since gas is a volume emitter, a pyrometer determines an average value over the visibility depth.
+The visibility depth depends on the CO2 concentration of the hot gas.